-By contrast, in the United Kingdom, actions seeking confirmation of an arbitral award (whether governed by the New York or ICSID Convention) may be commenced without notice to the award debtor, subject to the duty of 'full and frank disclosure', which requires the applicant's disclosure of all material facts regarding the case as well as the specific legal arguments that the respondent would likely have made had it been aware of the proceeding.26 The judgment will not be enforceable, however, until the respondent has been served and given the opportunity to challenge enforcement of the award.27
+By contrast, in the United Kingdom, actions seeking confirmation of an arbitral award (whether governed by the New York or ICSID Convention) may be commenced without notice to the award debtor, subject to the duty of 'full and frank disclosure', which requires the applicant's disclosure of all material facts regarding the case as well as the specific legal arguments that the respondent would have been likely to make had it been aware of the proceeding.26 The judgment will not be enforceable, however, until the respondent has been served and given the opportunity to challenge enforcement of the award.27

 Many civil law jurisdictions – France, for example – also permit ex parte recognition of an arbitral award through an exequatur proceeding.
-Exequatur proceedings typically do not afford full review of the award by the judge at the first instance level; rather, the award will be enforced pursuant to Article 1514 CCP (3) once the award creditor proves the existence of the award and demonstrates that enforcement of the award would not violate French international public order.28 Once the exequatur proceeding is complete and the award debtor is served with a copy of the judgment, and the award debtor may then seek to vacate the exequatur decision.
+Exequatur proceedings typically do not afford full review of an award by the judge at the first instance level; rather, the award will be enforced pursuant to Article 1514 of the French Civil Procedure Code (3) once the award creditor proves the existence of the award and demonstrates that enforcement of the award would not violate French international public policy.28 Once the exequatur proceeding is complete and the award debtor is served with a copy of the judgment, the award debtor may then seek to vacate the exequatur decision.
 However, in contrast to English procedure, an exequatur order is still enforceable pending the award debtor's challenge of that order.29

 Once an arbitral award is recognised by the enforcing forum, the resulting judgment may then be enforced through domestic procedures governing the execution of judgments.
-Such procedures may include mechanisms for the restraint and turnover of identified property deemed suitable for execution and post-judgment discovery designed to locate such assets.
-The process of executing an investment treaty award is largely limited by applicable principles of sovereign immunity in the enforcing forum, which will be discussed in greater detail in the following section.
+These procedures may include mechanisms for the restraint and turnover of identified property deemed suitable for execution and post-judgment discovery designed to locate those assets.
+The process of executing an investment treaty award is largely limited by applicable principles of sovereign immunity in the enforcing forum, which is discussed in greater detail in the following section.

 iii Time and costs of enforcement

-Among the major factors impacting the time and cost of enforcing investment awards are defending the debtor state's attempts at annulment and the procedural protections afforded to states by sovereign immunity, which typically limit the categories of sovereign assets that may be executed against and often impose additional notice requirements which build delays into the execution process.
+Among the major factors affecting the time and cost of enforcing investment awards are defending the debtor state's attempts at annulment and the procedural protections afforded to states by sovereign immunity, which typically limit the categories of sovereign assets that may be executed against and often impose additional notice requirements that build delays into the execution process.

 Annulment of New York Convention awards

 As previously discussed, the forum and grounds for annulment will depend on the enforcement framework that governs the award.
-New York and Panama Convention awards may be annulled, or set aside, by the courts of the seat of the arbitration or country under the law of which the award was made.31 While the New York and Panama Conventions do not purport to regulate local law for annulling a domestic award, most states' grounds for annulment will mirror those set forth in the UNCITRAL Model Law on International Commercial Arbitration (1985) (Model Law).32 While states adopting the Model Law generally consider these grounds to be exhaustive,33 some states including the United States, United Kingdom, Singapore, China and Brazil permit annulment on additional grounds.34 And, despite the prevalence of the Model Law, a limited number of jurisdictions provide for different approaches.
-For example, in Portugal and Argentina, arbitral awards are subject to the same judicial review as a domestic court judgment.35 And in Belgium and Switzerland, the courts have recognised the parties' ability to waive their right to seek annulment.36
+New York and Panama Convention awards may be annulled, or set aside, by courts of the seat of the arbitration or country under the law of which the award was made.31 Although the New York and Panama Conventions do not purport to regulate local law for annulling a domestic award, most states' grounds for annulment will mirror those set forth in the United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration (1985) (the Model Law).32 Although states adopting the Model Law generally consider these grounds to be exhaustive,33 some states (including the United States, the United Kingdom, Singapore, China and Brazil) permit annulment on additional grounds.34 Further, despite the prevalence of the Model Law, a limited number of jurisdictions provide for different approaches.
+For example, in Portugal and Argentina, arbitral awards are subject to the same judicial review as a domestic court judgment;35 and in Belgium and Switzerland, the courts have recognised parties' ability to waive their right to seek annulment.36